Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Introduction

-In this work we study QPT of the anisotropic Kondo-necklace model in spatial dimensions $d=1$, $2$, and $3$ by employing perturbative continuous unitary transformations (PCUT) \cite{knetter:EJB00}.
-As the extreme limit of the spin liquid phase of the model is characterized as isolated dimers, the model is well suited through the above method, then the inter-site interaction is treated perturbatively.
-Moreover, the system is studied at the thermodynamic limit.
-Other merits of the method are as follows.
-At the first glance, with implementing PCUT on the contrary of some numerical methods, we can obtain {\it energy of states analytically as a function of Hamiltonian parameters}.
-It helps us to find some other underlying phase transition witnesses such as concurrence (from correlation functions that they themselves can be calculated from derivatives of ground state energy correspond to Hamiltonian parameters at zero temperature).
-In addition, in this method we don't need knowing eigenstates of the system for finding ground and excited states energies and we can calculate energies independent of finding systems eigenstates (In some numerical methods such as quantum Monte Carlo we should guess a prime trial state).
-Last, in this method, we don't have any size and dimension restrictions that put lots of obstacles in front of some other numerical methods.
-We can use this method for arbitrary dimensions and system sizes.
+Here we study QPT(s) of the anisotropic KN model in the spatial dimensions $d = 1$, $2$, and $3$ by employing the perturbative continuous unitary transformations (PCUT) method \cite{wegner:ann94,wilson1,wilson2,knetter:EJB00}.
+The extreme limit of the model, where the interactions between dimers are suppressed, is characterized as isolated dimers, i.e., a Kondo-singlet state.
+The ground state is a liquid of singlet states and excited states are equally separated.
+Due to the latter point, the model is well suited to the PCUT method, where the inter-dimer interaction is treated perturbatively.
+The method also allows us to study the system at the thermodynamic limit and no finite-size scaling effect is needed.
+Moreover, in contrast to other numerical methods, we can obtain energy of states analytically as a function of Hamiltonian parameters.
+It helps us find some other underlying phase transition witnesses such as concurrence (from correlation functions that could be calculated from derivatives of the ground-state energy with respect to Hamiltonian parameters).
+In addition to the above advantages, we do not need to \textit{a priori} know eigenstates of the system in order to find energy spectrum of the system---the energies are calculated independent of finding the eigenstates of the system.
+And, in this method, fortunately there is no dimensional restriction (which obstructs some other numerical methods).
+Indeed, we can use this method for arbitrary dimensions and system sizes.